mobixsoftwarestudio/mobix-playbook/6-project-management.md

 During the execution of projects, Mobix has a major cycle of Project Management like below:

-`(PLANNING -> DAILY -> DEV/DESIGN REVIEW -> DEV/DESIGN DONE -> CLIENT QA -> CLIENT QA FAILED -> APPROVED -> READY TO DEPLOY)`
+`(PLANNING -> DAILY -> DEV REVIEW -> DEV DONE -> HOMOLOGATION -> APPROVED ->  PRODUCTION DEPLOY)`

 Our Project Manager \(PM\) needs to organize his tasks by the following:

 ## Tasks Management

-We use Asana for Project Management.
+We use `Jira` for Project Management.

-We separate the project vision in two perspectives: `Management` and `Development` in prone to make it easy for project visualization.
+We separate the project vision in three perspectives: Roadmap, Backlog and Active Sprint.

-## For Development Teams:

-### Project Kickstart

-For project kickstart, we need to make sure we have the following structure:

-* Activities (PM)
-* Roadmap
+### Roadmap

-* Sprints
+Here is where we put the main vision of the project.
+Using metrics of Software Engineering and Project Design, we separate the main features in Modules.
+Each module has a set of features.
+Each feature is mapped using the Backlog section.

 #### Checklist for Roadmap Implementation